shakilmith/documentaion/quarkus/quarkus-crud-application-with-hibernate-orm/index.md

 ```

-Now, in the PersonResource.java class, you just use your entity itself to persist, update or get your database records.
+Now, in the PersonResource.java class, you just use your entity itself (Person) to persist, update or get your database records.

 Talk soon.
 Shakil Ahmd.